nairck/6-6-Stewart-Platform-Inverse-Kinematics-and-Workspace-Calculator/python/README.md

 The build takes a few minutes and asks for your password once, to install what the machine is missing.
 Run the result with `./dist/HexapodCalculator`, or double-click it.

+The build writes two files: `dist/HexapodCalculator` to run locally, and `dist/HexapodCalculator-linux.tar.gz` for the release page.
+A download cannot carry the executable bit, so a bare binary would arrive needing `chmod +x`; extracting the tarball keeps it executable.

 It is an AppImage, without the extension, so it looks and behaves like an ordinary program.
 The script installs whatever the build machine is missing, compiles with PyInstaller, adds the X/xcb libraries Qt loads at run time (PyInstaller cannot detect them, and their absence is the usual cause